SublimeText/TrailingSpaces/README.md

 With this option you can ignore lines being highlighted based on the scope of their trailing region.

-If at least one scope in the configured list must match a scope in the trailing region of the line, it won't be highlighted.
+If at least one scope in the configured list matches a scope in the trailing region of the line, it won't be highlighted.

 By default, the scope under the mouse cursor is shown by pressing